Nutrient Deficiencies That Cause Chronic Fatigue — And Why Food Alone Isn’t Always Enough

 Identifying these drivers is essential.
 If hormonal, inflammatory, or metabolic stress remains unaddressed, nutrients continue to be depleted faster than they can be replenished—leading to partial or short-lived improvement.

-Step 3 – Address Absorption and Assimilation, Not Just Intake
+Step 3 – Address Gut Health and Nutrient Absorption

 Eating nutrient-dense foods or taking supplements does not guarantee that nutrients are being absorbed or utilized.
 Digestive function, stomach acid production, gut inflammation, and nervous system tone all influence how effectively nutrients reach cells.